SamMartin92/tic-tac-to/README.md

 - The score counters below the board keep track of the users' and computers' scores after each round.
 - The reset button when pressed, will empty the board of all numbers, generate a new target value in the heading, a new 'Next move' number and refill the remaining numbers to be used until they are input onto the board.
 - The 'Two player' button below reset will open the two-player game.
+- The 'instructions' button will open a model which displays the rules of the game.

 <img src='assets/images/readme/features/one-player-mobile.jpg' height='400px' style='margin:20px'>  <img src='assets/images/readme/features/one-player-desktop.PNG' height= '350px' style='margin:20px'>